-Service providers (SP) can use Veeam Backup & Replication to offer cloud repository as a service and disaster recovery as a service to their customers.
-Veeam Backup & Replication lets SPs set up the cloud infrastructure so that tenants can send their VM data to the cloud and store it there in an easy and secure way.
+Service providers (SP) can use Veeam Backup & Replication to offer cloud repository as a service and disaster recovery as a service to their customers (tenants).
+Veeam Backup & Replication lets SPs set up the cloud infrastructure so that tenants can send their data to the cloud and store it there in an easy and secure way.

-- Cloud repositories — storage locations in the cloud that store backups of tenants' VMs.
-Cloud repositories can be used as primary storage locations and secondary storage locations to meet the 3-2-1 backup best practice.
+- Cloud repositories — storage locations in the cloud that store backups of tenant machines.
+Cloud repositories can be used as primary storage locations and secondary storage locations to meet the 3–2–1 backup best practice.

 In This Section

 - SP and Tenant Roles

 - Veeam Cloud Connect Replication

 - Product Versions in Veeam Cloud Connect Infrastructure